 Board of Directors

-Sarah Luick joined ALDF’s board in the early 1980′s after starting (with Steven Wise) a regional ALDF chapter in Boston, served as Secretary for many years, and has been chair of the Board since 2011.
+Sarah Luick joined ALDF’s board in the early 1980’s after starting (with Steven Wise) a regional ALDF chapter in Boston, served as Secretary for many years, and has been chair of the Board in the past.
 Sarah worked on the amicus brief filed by ALDF to uphold the Maryland cruelty conviction of Dr. Edward Taub, who experimented on the Silver Springs primates.
 She also assisted with legal arguments on the Provimi Co. case, challenging the crate-raising of calves for veal.
 She has participated in ALDF conferences over the years and was a judge in the annual animal law moot court competitions until 2011.
-Sarah has also long been involved in various animal advocacy organizations in Massachusetts while maintaining her job as a Massachusetts state Administrative Law Judge.
+Sarah has also long been involved in various animal advocacy organizations in Massachusetts and recently retired from her job as a Massachusetts state Administrative Law Judge.
 She lives on Boston Harbor with her rescued pal Lolly—a big bundle of happy energy black lab-husky mix.

 Jim Rockenbach was elected to ALDF’s board in 2008.
 Prior to that, he was a board member and treasurer of the Animal Protection Institute out of Sacramento, California.
 Jim’s involvement with both animal rights causes and the Animal Legal Defense Fund date back to the early 1980’s.
 After nearly thirty years of living in the San Francisco Bay Area, Jim returned to the place where he was born and raised, Philadelphia, Pennsylvania.
 He is currently employed as in-house counsel to a national mortgage banking company, where he specializes in consumer protection law.
 Jim’s wife, Diane, a California native, joined him in the journey to Philadelphia, not really having a clue what she was getting herself into.